enigma-io/boundless/UIModal/README.md

 A modal is an enhancement upon a [dialog](../UIDialog/README.md).
 Typically, a masking layer is provided to obscure the rest of the page in some fashion, while also blocking outside click and keystroke access until the modal is dismissed.

+> The Platform team recommends reviewing the [Alerts](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/WindowAlerts.html#//apple_ref/doc/uid/20000957-CH44-SW1) section of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `UIModal` in your project.

+---

+### Example Usage

 ```js
 import {UIButton, UIModal} from 'enigma-uikit';